Marie Wilt

-Marie Wilt (also Maria Vilda and Marie Liebenthaler) (30 January 1833 – 24 September 1891) was an Austrian dramatic coloratura soprano.
+Marie Wilt (also Maria Vilda and Marie Liebenthaler; 30 January 1833 – 24 September 1891) was an Austrian dramatic coloratura soprano.
 Possessing a wide vocal range with a significant amount of power and flexibility, Wilt sang a wide repertoire that encompassed the operas of Wolfgang Amadeus Mozart, the German operas of Richard Wagner, the grand operas of Giuseppe Verdi, and the bel canto operas of Bellini, Rossini, and Donizetti.
 She sang for many years at the Vienna Hofoper (now Vienna State Opera) and for a number of seasons at the Royal Opera House, Covent Garden in London.
 She notably portrayed the role of Sulamith in the world premiere of Karl Goldmark's Die Königin von Saba in 1875.
 Also a regular performer of the concert repertoire, Wilt often appeared in performances of works by Beethoven, Haydn, and Mendelssohn.

+Wilt retired from the stage in 1890 and moved in with her daughter in Graz.
+Following a failed romantic relationship, she fell into a deep depression.
+She committed suicide by jumping from a hotel's window in Vienna.

 Biography

 Early life and education

 Born in Vienna, with the name Marie Liebenthaler, Wilt was orphaned as a young child and adopted by a family with the surname Tremier.
 Beginning in her teenage years, she sang in choirs in Vienna and occasionally appeared as a soloist.
 She married Franz Wilt, a banker, in 1855 and for the next several years worked as a housewife while still singing in choirs.
 She joined the Wiener Singakademie in 1858 and drew the attention of its director, Johann von Herbeck, who gave her solos in the oratorios and other large works the ensemble performed.
 Under Herbeck's persuasion and the influence of Belgian soprano Désirée Artôt she began to study singing with Joseph Gänsbacher.